Step-by-step lab: creating users, OUs, security groups, and group memberships using PowerShell

 -

-Global scope (best practice for permissions)
+Global scope (recommended for permissions)

 -